 In other words, the same exact neural pathway that handles wakefulness (we can’t even get out of bed without orexin kicking in) also handles a key aspect of our stress response.

-Think about this: while narcoleptics do sometimes just nod off randomly, strong emotions are, most often, connected to onset of sleep.
-It’s counterintuitive, but it’s true, says Johnson.
+Think about this: While narcoleptics do sometimes just nod off randomly, strong emotions are, most often, connected to onset of sleep.
+It’s counterintuitive, but it’s true, Johnson says.
 For many narcoleptics, strong emotions associated with stress can cause a complete collapse.

 Of course, this should sound familiar—it’s not so different than what happens when Brad, LeAnna, Daniel, I, and so many others go head to head with stress.
 The science on this is still in its infancy, and it remains unclear exactly what’s going on at a chemical level here, but there does seem to be some connection.